 This section describes fundamental concepts about AVEVA System Platform, including its clients, components, and services.
 It also introduces ArchestrA technology.

-This section introduces visualization concepts and describes AVEVA Operations Management Interface as one of the visualization clients of AVEVA Application Server.
+This section introduces visualisation concepts and describes AVEVA Operations Management Interface as one of the visualisation clients of AVEVA Application Server.

 Section 4 – Encrypted Communication